The 411 on hyperpigmentation and uneven skin tone

 There are multiple reasons why your skin can present as uneven or why hyperpigmentation is occurring.

-Air pollution: Air particles such as smoke, gasses from traffic, and dust may not always be easily spotted, but can penetrate your pores.
-This causes your immune system to enter defense mode and overproduce melanin to fight off the foreign particles.
+Air particles such as smoke, gasses from traffic, and dust may not always be easily spotted, but can penetrate your pores.
+This causes your immune system to enter defence mode and overproduce melanin to fight off the foreign particles.

 How to prevent and reduce the appearance of uneven skin and/or hyperpigmentation

 SPF!
 SPF!
 SPF!

 We say it all the time and we’ll say it again, SPF is your skin’s FRIEND (maybe even its bestie!) and is so important for preventing uneven skin tone and hyperpigmentation from forming by acting as a barrier to harmful UV rays, stopping them from penetrating your skin and accelerating the ageing process of your skin cells.
 As an added bonus, broad-spectrum SPF will also help fight off fine lines.
 Win-win!

 Vitamin C is a powerful antioxidant that stimulates collagen production, evens out skin tone and reduces pigmentation and sun damage.
 Using a serum, like our Rejuvenating HY C serum that contains Vitamin C will help to target and correct those stubborn hyperpigmentation spots.

 Lactic acid is a natural ingredient (we know it doesn’t sound natural, but it is) that helps to lighten dark spots on the skin and reduce the appearance of fine lines and wrinkles.
 Lactic acid can be found in our Facial Moisturiser, Gel Cleansers and Facial Mask.